 But what about being “cold?”
 Jesus says that being cold is still better than being lukewarm because of something else he preached against: hypocrisy.
 It’s hypocritical to be half-heartedly seeking God.

 During our spiritual valleys, we should be honest about how we feel.
 Reading the Psalms can be tremendously helpful during such times.
 King David is an example of someone who was hardly lukewarm about anything in his life.
 His Psalms fluctuate between praising God and sorrowfully crying out.
 Being cold is still worse than being hot, but at least if we admit we are sometimes “wretched, pitiful, poor, blind and naked” (Revelation 3:17), we are being honest with ourselves and with God, and we can ask God to help us regain the passion we once had.

 Has your spiritual life felt “lukewarm” lately?
 Has your relationship with God become routine, or even boring?
 If so, perhaps it’s time to seek a revitalized relationship with the God who yearns for your passionate commitment.
-In conclusion to the “lukewarm” passage Jesus gives us a promise:
+To conclude the “lukewarm” passage, Jesus gives us a promise: